-- Grant revenue increased overall by \$2.32 million.
-The capital grants decreased by \$446,000 as a result of the grants for various road and sidewalk projects coming to an end.
-Operating grants increased due to the Federal funding received from the CARES Act for COVID 19 relief.
-These funds received were in the amount of \$20.3 million and assisted in paying for first responders wages and pension costs. - There was an increase of \$2.2 million for net governmental activities as a result of various infrastructure long-term projects and capital projects such as Rosetta, the Kentaboo Park, Tanners garage facility and the Event Center starting during fiscal years 2019 and continuing thru fiscal year 2020.
-These projects have ended or will be ending during the 2021 fiscal year.
+- Grant revenue decreased overall by \$1.53 million.
+The capital grants remained the same as fiscal year 2020 and included grants for various road and sidewalk projects.
+Operating grants decreased due to the Federal funding received from the CARES Act for COVID 19 relief.
+These funds received in fiscal year 2020 were in the amount of \$2.3 million and assisted in paying for first responders wages and pension costs.
+An amount of \$743,000 was received from the same funding source in fiscal year 2021. - There was an increase of \$917,358 for net governmental activities as a result of various infrastructure long-term projects and capital projects such as Rosetta, Kentaboo, Locust and Glenrose street projects, Tanners facility structure and the Tanner/Ewing corner parking an recycling lot project.
+These projects have ended or will be ending during the 2022 fiscal year.
 There were overall increases to personnel costs and benefit costs in both types of activities.
-Some of the increase was also the result of entries to record the GASB 68 pension liability changes that had a significant impact due to the increase in the liability this year over the preceding year.
-In addition, the City also had to adopt GASB 75 which added additional entries for expenditures related to postemployment benefits other than pension.
-The City has recorded the additional expenditures and OPEB liability related to the adoption of that statement.
+Some of the increase was also the result of entries to record the GASB 68 and GASB 75 liability changes that had a significant impact due to the increase in the liability this year over the preceding year.